topjohnwu/Magisk/docs/install.md

 Pay special attention to the **Ramdisk** info.
 If the result is **Yes**, congratulations, your device is perfect for installing Magisk!
 However, if the result is **No** this means your device's boot partition does **NOT** include ramdisk.
 This means you will have to go through some extra steps to make Magisk work properly.

+Unfortunately there are exceptions to this, where you will have to follow the instructions as if your device's boot partition does include ramdisk even if it doesn't.
+The only way to know for sure is to try, so if you cannot seem to get Magisk to install by patching the recovery image when the **Ramdisk** info reports **No**, try patching the boot image instead.
+Some Xiaomi devices are known to have this setup.

-> **If your device does not have boot ramdisk, read the [Magisk in Recovery](#magisk-in-recovery) section after installing.
+> **If your device does not have boot ramdisk and has to be installed to recovery, read the [Magisk in Recovery](#magisk-in-recovery) section after installing.
 The information in that section is VERY important!**

 If you are using a Samsung device and the **SAR** result is **Yes**, please check [its own section](#samsung-system-as-root).